 Award established to encourage more young women to participate in public and political life by recognising them for their volunteer leadership and dedication to the advancement of the status of women.

-INTERNATIONAL SERVICE PROGRAM
+INTERNATIONAL SERVICE PROJECTS

 Since Zonta International was founded in 1919, Zontians have been passionate about empowering women in developing countries through international service.
 In the more than 90 years since its first international service project was funded, Zonta International has contributed nearly US$19.2 million to projects benefiting women in 35 countries.